 Want even more stories?
-Visit the Civilian Gun Self-Defense Blog.
+Visit The Armed Citizen blog.

 Other accounts of self-defense collected on this blog: